About the Exhibition

 39 Photographers represented

-I intend to update this post with a few photos of the event.
+Scroll down to see a few photos of the event.
 If you would like to purchase either of these photographs, they are available in editions of 10 plus 1 AP.
 I am breaking a rule and offering each print at the buyer’s choice of size.
-I love the interactive process, rather than the top-down process, in general.
+I love the interactive process, rather than the top-down process.
 Email me if you are interested.
 I haven’t yet completed poems for these two pieces, but they are in the works.
 You can see some of the poems on the standalone website I made for this series, I AM: For the Love of Nature.

 Like – Dislike vs. Good – Bad